Clinician-Scientist Training Program

 Amy Dao serves as the Program Coordinator.
 She works alongside Dr. Cheng in all administrative aspects of the training program.

-Amy earned her bachelor's degree in Anthropology from Stanford University and is currently working on her Master of Science in Management from Purdue University.
-She has extensive history in multiple academic and legal administrative support role platforms and is formally trained as a paralegal.
+Amy earned her bachelor's degree in Anthropology from Stanford University and is currently working on her Master of Science in Management.
+She has extensive history in multiple academic and legal administrative support roles and is formally trained as a paralegal.

 Details of our Training Experience